National parks preserve landscapes with centuries of history. Sometimes beauty is in the remnants of what is no longer there.

 New River Gorge National River

 While prospectors rushed to the West in search of gold, miners in the East largely sought a different payoff: coal.
-Central Appalachia bore (and still bears) the brunt of extensive coal mining, sending generations of workers to dangerous jobs in the region’s rugged landscapes and reaping temporary riches as mines went from boom to bust.
-Businessman and Confederate Army Captain W. D. Thurmond first settled the town in his name in 1873 after the government gave him 73 acres of land as payment for surveying land in the region.
+Central Appalachia bore (and still bears) the brunt of extensive coal mining, sending generations of workers to dangerous jobs in the region’s mines and reaping temporary riches as operations went from boom to bust.
+Businessman and Confederate Army Captain W. D. Thurmond first settled the town in his name in 1873 after the government gave him 73 acres as payment for surveying land in the region.
 That same year, the C & O Railway was completed, helping to transport coal from the mining towns to the coast, where it was shipped to market.
-Thurmond became a major stop on the railroad, one of the most successful coal towns in the region, and one of the richest communities in the state.
-The Great Depression, two destructive fires and reduced demand for coal, however, eventually forced the town into decline, and by the 1950s, it was mostly deserted — by 2010, the population was down to five people.
-The Park Service restored the town’s train depot — which Amtrak still services — and opened it as a seasonal visitor center in 1995, and the agency is working to stabilize and preserve 20 other original structures.
-The entire town is listed as a historic district on the National Register of Historic Places.
+Thurmond became a major stop on the railroad and one of the richest communities in the state.
+The Great Depression, two destructive fires and reduced demand for coal, however, eventually forced the town into decline, and by the 1950s, it was mostly deserted.
+By 2010, the population was down to five people.
+The Park Service restored the town’s train depot — which Amtrak still services — and opened it as a seasonal visitor center in 1995.
+The agency is working to stabilize and preserve 20 other original structures, and the entire town is listed as a historic district on the National Register of Historic Places.

 Bighorn Canyon National Recreation Area